WE ASKED UPK PROVIDERS HOW A RATIO DECREASE WOULD AFFECT THEM.

 Colorado UPK Policy Analysis ยท 2026

-Proposed Ratio Decreases Will Financially Devastate Colorado Preschool Programs
+Proposed Ratio Decreases Will Financially Devastate Lower-Rated Colorado Preschools

 Of affected programs can't afford the loss